-Certainly we should expect the latter to be as essential to their Tokyo hotel as it is to other resorts like Amanruya, Amansara or the relatively new Amanoi, which we visited few weeks ago.
-But a city hotel is undoubtedly a departure—and a new beginning—for the brand traditionally most comfortable building on an isolated beach or in faraway mountains.
+We expect the latter to be as essential to their Tokyo hotel as it is to other resorts such as Amankila in Bali, Amanbagh in India, Amanoi in Vietnam, and others we visited and stayed at.
+But a city hotel is a new beginning for a brand traditionally most comfortable with isolated beaches, faraway mountains, or remote jungle locations.

-Occupying the top six floors of Otemachi Tower, newly built in a prestigious financial district, and facing the Imperial Palace Gardens and surrounding landmarks, Aman Tokyo has 84 rooms and suites, each with panoramic city views.
+Occupying the top six floors of Otemachi Tower in a prestigious financial district and facing the Imperial Palace Gardens and surrounding landmarks, Aman Tokyo has 84 rooms and suites, each with panoramic city views.

 As with all other resorts in the Aman portfolio, a hallmark of its design is the harmony of architecture and interiors, with elements of the local context underscoring the Aman’s classic understated luxury style.

-The hotel’s centrepiece is its reception, with a majestic architectural feature resembling the interior of a Japanese paper lantern.
-At nearly 30 metres high, rising six floors through the centre of the building, the vast expanse is anchored in the hotel’s peaceful inner garden.
+The hotel’s centerpiece is its reception, with a majestic architectural feature resembling the interior of a Japanese paper lantern.
+At nearly 30 meters high, rising six floors through the center of the building, the vast expanse is anchored in the hotel’s peaceful inner garden.

-Created with layers of textured Washi paper and stretched with the Shoji frame, the Lantern allows diffused sunlight to illuminate the reception during the day, to transform the ambience in the evenings with series of orchestrated lighting scenes.
+Created with layers of textured Washi paper and stretched with the Shoji frame, the Lantern allows diffused sunlight to illuminate the reception during the day to transform the ambiance in the evenings with series of orchestrated lighting scenes.